bcgov/data-publication/pages/faq.md

 3. Data Download from iMapBC and the BC Data Catalogue

 ### What is the LRDW?
 + If you remember or frequently refer to the LRDW, then you've probably been around for a while.
-The LRDW or Land and Resource Data Warehouse, is the historic name for what is now the BCGW or the BC Geographic Warehouse.
+The LRDW or Land and Resource Data Warehouse, is the historical name for what is now the BCGW or the BC Geographic Warehouse.

 ### Refreshing Data - the ETL Process